2223-5ahif-nvs/01-lab-keycloak-markusremplbauer/README.md

 # 01-lab-keycloak-markusremplbauer

-This repo contains a keycloak-server using a postgres-db and uses traefik as a reverse proxy which secures the keycloak using Let's Encrypt.
+This repo contains a `keycloak-server` using a `postgres-db` and uses `traefik` as a reverse proxy which secures the keycloak using Let's Encrypt.
+The repo contains a simple `quarkus service` using the `keycloak-server`as oidc provider for the exposed endpoints.

 ## Keycloak